PawelLipski/git-machete-blog/blog.md

 ```

 `reapply` is similar to `update`, but instead of rebasing the commits onto the upstream branch, it instead (also interactively) rebases them onto fork point of the current branch.
-This means that the rebase operation will change nothing in relation to the upstream branch - if the branches weren't in sync before, they still won't be.
+This means that the rebase operation will change nothing in relation of the current branch to its upstream branch - if the branches weren't in sync before, they still won't be.
 The main use of `reapply` is squashing or otherwise reorganizing the commits _within the current branch_ rather than moving those commits _onto the upstream branch_ (as `update` does).

 `slide-out` subcommand, in turn, is somewhat tricky.
 Let's assume the `edit-margin-not-allowed` branch was already merged to develop and we no longer need to retain it locally.
 What we most likely want to do now is remove `edit-margin-not-allowed` from the tree and then rebase its downstream branch `full-load-gatling`
 onto the `edit-margin-not-allowed`'s original upstream (i.e. `develop`).
-Since that's a pretty common combination of actions, there's a shortcut for that, `git machete slide-out [<branch>]`:
+Since that's a pretty common combination of actions, there's a shortcut for that, namely `git machete slide-out [<branch>]`:

 ![git machete slide-out](slide-out.png)